 - Member, Resilience Network, American Institute of Architects (2019-)

-- Member, Research and Scholarship Committee, Association of Collegiate Schools of Architecture (2019-20)
+- Member, Research and Scholarship Committee, Association of Collegiate Schools of Architecture, ACSA (2019-20)

 - Member of the International Advisory Board for the Italian Pavilion ‘Resilient communities’ at the 17th International Biennale of Architecture in Venice, Italy (May to Nov.
-2020); and co-author of the catalogue text
+2020)

-- Education Liaison, AIA Las Vegas Board of Directors, Nevada (2020-)
+- Board Member and Education Liaison, AIA Las Vegas Board of Directors, Nevada (2020-)

 Since 1991, he has taught urban and architectural design studios and research methods in 6 countries, and won the Award for Teaching Excellence at the University of Newcastle.
 Steffen has advised over a dozen of cities on sustainable urban development, including Berlin, Shanghai, Singapore, Sydney, Melbourne, Adelaide, Abu Dhabi, Ho-Chi-Minh City, Oslo, Helsinki, Brighton, Southend, and Reno.